xgrommx/Spot-D-Project/README.md

 =======

+YOU NEED NODE OR MAMP TO RUN THE SERVER..

+WITH MAMP CHOOSE THE (/app) DIRECTORY AND START THE SERVER UP.

-AT THE MOMENT YOU MUST HAVE NODE INSTALLED AND INSTALL [NWS](https://npmjs.org/package/nws "NWS") A NODE POWERED STATIC WEB SERVER IN THE CURRENT WORKING DIRECTORY..
+WITH NODE INSTALLED, INSTALL [NWS](https://npmjs.org/package/nws "NWS") A NODE POWERED STATIC WEB SERVER IN THE CURRENT WORKING DIRECTORY (/app)

 ####SIMPLY RUN